Chimplement/chimplement/README.md

 ### Hey I'm Tycho a.k.a.
 Chimplement!

-I am a passionate self-taught software developer who loves to create games as well as other software.
+I am an enthusiastic self-taught software developer with a passion for programming things, from simulations and games to tools and algorithms.
+My favorite languages/tools include Python, C, C++, and Godot.
+I love learning new things about computers as well as other technologies.
-I enjoy using Python C C++ and Godot!

 #### Here are my most used languages for my public repositories:
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=chimplement&layout=compact&theme=dracula&bg_color=00000000&border_color=00000000&hide_title=true&size_weight=0.5&count_weight=0.5)